 A person convicted of O.V.U.A.C. must wait a mandatory 60 days to get limited driving privileges.
 Additionally, a person convicted of O.V.U.A.C. must re-take the driver’s license test and periodically provide proof of insurance with the Ohio B.M.V.
 A conviction for O.V.U.A.C. can also enhance a later conviction for O.V.I. so the later conviction carries tougher mandatory minimum penalties, and it could lead to being listed in the habitual offender registry.Strategies for Underage DUI / OVI Defense

-When I represent a person under 21 for charges of OVI and/or OVUAC, I apply the same thorough process used for clients over 21.
+When we represent a person under 21 for charges of OVI and / or OVUAC, we apply the same thorough process used for clients over 21.
 We obtain the prosecutor’s evidence, conduct an investigation, seek to exclude evidence, and negotiate with the prosecutor.
 If we do not reach an acceptable agreement, we have a trial.Attorney For Underage DUI / OVI In Columbus And Central Ohio

-My practice is focused on DUI / OVI defense, and I have experience representing clients under 21 in adult court and juvenile court.
-For more information about me, please see my profile, and for details about my practice, please see the firm overview.
-You can also see what clients say and review my past case results.
-I limit the number of cases I accept so I can provide outstanding service to my clients.
-If you would like to discuss how I can help with your underage DUI / OVI or OVUAC, EMAIL ME or call me at 614-717-1177 to arrange a free consultation.
+Our practice is focused on DUI / OVI defense, and we have experience representing clients under 21 in adult court and juvenile court.
+For more information about the Dominy Law Firm, please see firm overview.
+You can also see what our clients say and review our past case results.
+We limit the number of cases we accept so we can provide outstanding service to all our clients.
+If you would like to discuss how our firm can help with your underage DUI / OVI or OVUAC, EMAIL US or call us at 614-717-1177 to arrange a free consultation.